 Lens Option 1, (macro lens).
 The macro lens is the easiest and overwhelmingly most convenient solution, because it works like any regular lens, meaning it easily focuses at any distance and magnification up to its maximum, and is also highly corrected for that extreme.
 Macro lenses are easy without any calculator, but this calculator does tell the expected result, and offers the appropriate lens setting for the scale needed.
 Then adjust the slide distance to where it is in focus there, and it fills the frame as desired.
 Good bets are that a macro lens may become one of your favorite lenses, and that extension tubes may qualify for the “never again” category. :)

 Lens Option 2, (extension tube).
-Relatively difficult to use, and beginners may be shocked to find out lenses really don’t focus on an extension tube at high magnification.
+Extension tubes are relatively difficult to use, and beginners may be shocked to find out lenses really don’t focus on an extension tube at high magnification.
+Or rather, they pretty much focus at some one distance then, and you move the camera or subject back and forth to find where that focused distance is.
+With camera on a tripod, it's usually easier to find focus by moving the subject back and forth.
 Specify the actual real focal length that is marked on the lens, NEVER any “Effective Focal Length”.
 A zoom lens can help to adjust result size, but zoom lenses on an extension tube are notoriously Not the sharpest quality.
 The calculator initial defaults assume lens is set to closest focus.
 The lens is typically used at its closest focus setting for maximum magnification, but the Infinity focus setting does offer another (lower) magnification choice.
 Maximum Magnification at Closest Focus is typically found in the lens specifications (may be called Maximum Magnification, at corresponding Minimum Focus distance).
 Focal Length and Magnification at Closest Focus are rounded specifications.

 If you don’t know the lens spec for Maximum Magnification at Closest Focus, you can enter 0 for Closest Magnification and use the lens at its Infinity focus setting.
 But much better, see how to measure magnification (next page).
 Or the B&H product pages are a very good place to find the specifications of current lenses.
 Since our available choices of lenses and extension tubes are limited, do realize that the two Infinity and Closest focus settings do offer some choice of magnification.
 When on extension tubes at higher magnification, lens focus has almost zero effect, but it does have mild magnification range.
 Actual focus must be found by changing subject to lens distance until it is in focus.